Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Moduli spaces and operations

 Denote by

-the moduli space of discs $(S, z_1, \ldots, z_d, y, \tau_y, p_1, \ldots, p_k)$ with $d$ boundary marked points $z_1, \ldots, z_d$ arranged in clockwise order, an interior marked point with asymptotic marker $(y,\tau_y)$, and interior marked points with no asymptotic markers $p_1, \ldots, p_k$ satisfying two constraints to be described below, modulo autmorphism.
-Up to automorphism, every equivalence class of the unconstrained moduli space of such $(S, z_1, \ldots, z_d, y, \tau_y, p_1, \ldots, p_k)$ up to automorphism admits a unique unit disc representative with $z_d$ fixed at $1$ and $y$ at 0; call this the {\em $(z_d, y)$ standard representative}.
+the moduli space of discs $(S, z_1, \ldots, z_d, z_{out}, \tau_{z_{out}}, p_1, \ldots, p_k)$ with $d$ boundary marked points $z_1, \ldots, z_d$ arranged in counterclockwise order, an interior marked point with asymptotic marker $(z_{out},\tau_{z_{out}})$, and interior marked points with no asymptotic markers $p_1, \ldots, p_k$ satisfying two constraints to be described below, modulo automorphism.
+Up to automorphism, every equivalence class of the unconstrained moduli space of such $(S, z_1, \ldots, z_d, z_{out}, \tau_{z_{out}}, p_1, \ldots, p_k)$ admits a unique unit disc representative with $z_d$ fixed at $1$ and $z_{out}$ at 0; call this the {\em $(z_d, z_{out})$ standard representative} (or simply the standard representative).
 The positions of the asymptotic marker, remaining marked points, and interior marked points identify this unconstrained moduli space with an open subset of $S^1 \times \R^{2k} \times \R^d$.
 With respect to this identification, the space \eqref{equivmoduli} consists of those discs satisfying the following (open) ``ordering constraint'' on the positions of the interior marked points:

 along with a (codimension 1) condition on the asymptotic marker: